Term Definition

 Executive Sponsor

-The Executive Sponsor is a USMG member who champions the project/program and is the primary link between the project and the VCC.
+The Executive Sponsor is a USET member who champions the project/program and is the primary link between the project and the USET.

-The VCC determines which projects and programs will have Executive Sponsors and nominates the Executive Sponsor.
+The USET determines which projects and programs will have Executive Sponsors and nominates the Executive Sponsor.

 Accountable to the Project Sponsor (or Steering Committee, if established) via the Project Owner, they have overall responsibility for the successful planning and delivery of the project as per approved success criteria and risk thresholds.